evkx/evkx.github.io/content/models/renault/scenic/Scenic_E-Tech_electric_High_Range/_index.md

 ## Performance

-The Renault Scenic E-Tech electric High Range has a maximum power of 160KW (218hp).
-The total torque is 300nm.
+The Renault Scenic E-Tech electric High Range has a maximum power of 160 KW (218 hp/215 bhp).
+The total torque is 300 nm (221 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 8,4 seconds.
 The top speed is 170 km/h.

 ## Battery, range, and charging